-The Mentmore grain elevator stands on private property southwest of Neepawa, Manitoba.
+The Mentmore grain elevator stood on private property southwest of Neepawa, Manitoba.
 It was demolished on April 15, 2021.

-The elevator consists of a 30,000 bushel elevator with a nearby office / lift engine building.
+The elevator consisted of a 30,000 bushel elevator with a nearby office / lift engine building.
 The elevator had an annex but that was moved to Franklin, Manitoba.

 The rail line (the CN Rapid City subdivision) was abandoned in 1978 and the Jayson Brothers purchased the elevator in 1977.
-It is still in use, storing grain until it shipped.
-The grain is now shipped by truck, of course.
+In 2014 it was still in use, storing grain until it is shipped.
+The grain was shipped by truck, of course.